mad-ady/mqttNanny/README.md

 mqttScreenshotDuration - how long until the screenshot feature turns itself off.
-If you want it always on, set it to 0 mqttScreenshotInterval - how often (in seconds) should it grab screenshots screenshotHeight - resize the screenshot to this height (keeping aspect ratio), for efficiency reasons checkInterval - how often should the script's internal clock tick.
+If you want it always on, set it to 0 mqttScreenshotInterval - how often (in seconds) should it grab screenshots screenshotHeight - resize the screenshot to this height (keeping aspect ratio), for efficiency reasons screensaver - mate-screensaver or xscreensaver graceTime - on startup, give graceTime minutes by default, if the current allowence is below this limit whitelist - list of window title names for foreground apps that you don't want to consume the kid's time (e.g. Zoom, etc) checkInterval - how often should the script's internal clock tick.
 60 seconds means that allowance is checked every minute.
 You also get application changes every minute. externalNotify - should either be False or point to a program/script that takes a string as argument and sends the message to you.
 For instance, I set it up to /usr/local/bin/telegram-send and get notified of events through a telegram bot. no-signal - should point to an image file that is displayed when screenshots are turned off